German anti-aircraft gun 20 caliber flak 38. Small-caliber anti-aircraft artillery of Germany in the Second World War. At the firing position

 8.8 cm FlaK 41 anti-aircraft gun

-During the bombing of German cities, allied planes tried to fly as high as possible.
-In May 1944, the command of the 1st Air Defense Division of Berlin reported to the leadership: “With a modern raid height of 7 - 8 km, 8.8-cm anti-aircraft guns mod.
-36 and 37 have exhausted the boundaries of their reach.
-Therefore, anti-aircraft guns with a large firing ceiling were urgently needed.
+During the bombing of German cities, Allied planes tried to fly as high as possible.
+In May 1944, the command of the 1st Air Defense Division of Berlin reported to the leadership: “At the current height of raids of 7 - 8 km, 8.8 cm anti-aircraft guns mod.
+36 and 37 have reached the limits of their reach.”
+Therefore, anti-aircraft guns with a large firing range were urgently needed.

-In 1939, Rheinmetall received a contract to create a new weapon with improved ballistic characteristics.
-The original name of the gun was Gerat 37.
-This name was changed in 1941 to 8.8 cm Flak 41 when the first prototype of the gun was made.
-The first serial samples (44 pieces) were sent to the African Corps in August 1942, and half of them were sunk in the Mediterranean along with German transport.
-Tests of the remaining samples revealed a number of intractable design flaws.
+In 1939, the Rheinmetall company received a contract to create a new gun with improved ballistic characteristics.
+The gun was originally called the Gerat 37.
+This name was replaced in 1941 by the 8.8-cm Flak 41, when the first prototype of the gun was produced.
+The first production samples (44 pieces) were sent to the Afrika Korps in August 1942, and half of them were sunk in the Mediterranean Sea along with German transport.
+Tests of the remaining samples revealed a number of design flaws that were difficult to eliminate.

-The barrel of Flak 41 guns originally consisted of three parts - chamber, middle and muzzle.
+The barrel of the Flak 41 guns originally consisted of three parts - chamber, middle and muzzle.
 At the end of 1944 they switched to a monoblock pipe.
-The shutter is semi-automatic horizontal wedge.
-The delivery of the cartridge was carried out by a hydropneumatic rammer.
+Semi-automatic horizontal wedge shutter.
+The cartridge was refueled using a hydropneumatic rammer.
 The gun had electro-hydraulic drives for horizontal and vertical guidance.
-The gun carriage had 4 cruciform beds, resting in a combat position on the ground.
+The gun carriage had 4 cross-shaped frames, resting on the ground in the firing position.

 Ballistics and projectile data

-In total, 5 types of shells were developed for Flak 41 guns - 2 high-explosive fragmentation with different types of fuses and 3 armor-piercing.
-The reach of the gun in height: the ballistic ceiling is 15000 m, the height of the actual fire is 10500 m.
-The armor penetration of an armor-piercing tracer at a distance of 1000 m was 159 mm, and armor-piercing sub-caliber - 192 mm.
+In total, 5 types of projectiles were developed for Flak 41 guns - 2 high-explosive fragmentation shells with different types of fuses and 3 armor-piercing ones.
+The gun's height reach: ballistic ceiling 15,000 m, actual fire height - 10,500 m.
+Armor penetration with an armor-piercing tracer projectile at a distance of 1,000 m was 159 mm, and armor-piercing sub-caliber - 192 mm.

 Type